-In addition, this action released hundreds of workers, very much like those who had managed to escape earlier and had knocked on the Center's doors.
+In addition, this action released hundreds of workers, very much like those

-Few things can be as degrading as working in a precarious charcoal plant - working under extremely high temperatures, both coming from the oven and from the Amazon weather, being covered in soot, relying on scarce food and water, and not having decent housing.
+Few things can be as degrading as working in a precarious charcoal plant working under extremely high temperatures, both coming from the oven and from the Amazon weather, being covered in soot, relying on scarce food and water, and not having decent housing.
 Some people leave right away, indebted to the labor contractor.
 Others stay there for months, without receiving any payment.
 And there are those who can not leave the workplace for some other reason.